 The constitution states two years of military service are compulsory for men older than 18.
 Since December, the government has offered a civilian service alternative in the State Migration Service for conscientious objectors.
 Refusal to perform the compulsory two-year service is punishable by a maximum of two years in prison or two years of “corrective labor.”
 In addition, the state deducts part of the salaries of prisoners sentenced to corrective labor in an amount designated by the court.
 Salary deductions range between 5 to 20 percent.
 The law does not provide for an exemption to compulsory service for religious reasons.
 Until the age of 27, individuals may be convicted each time they refuse compulsory military service or alternative service, potentially resulting in multiple convictions in their lifetimes.

 The constitution and law prohibit the establishment of political parties on the basis of religion, and the law prohibits the involvement of religious groups in politics.

 The law does not address the activities of foreign missionaries and foreign religious organizations.
 The administrative code, however, bans registered religious organizations from receiving assistance from foreign entities for prohibited activities.

 The law requires religious groups to register all foreign assistance with the MOJ and to provide interim and final reports on the use of funds.
 The administrative code provides a detailed schedule of fines of up to 10,000 manat ($2,900) on both unregistered and registered religious groups for accepting unauthorized funds from foreign sources.

 The country is a party to the International Covenant on Civil and Political Rights.

 According to members of the Protestant community, clergy in Protestant organizations continued to receive their religious education abroad or via distance learning.
-During the year, those already studying abroad stayed abroad because of COVID-19 restrictions.

 Section III.
 Status of Societal Respect for Religious Freedom